Audacy Lays Off Hundreds In Major Post-Bankruptcy Cuts - Radio Ink

 Audacy has laid off as many as 300 employees today in its first large-scale reduction in force after exiting bankruptcy.
 The staff cuts span local and national levels, impacting all departments, including on-air talent, traffic, sales, and management.

-Among those affected on the on-air side are Magic 106.7 (WMJX) morning host David O’Leary in Boston, 830 WCCO evening hosts Henry Lake and Chris Tubbs in Minneapolis, Big 98.1 WOGL afternoon host Trey Morgan in Philadelphia, 98.7 Simon (WSMW) host Charley McCain in Greensboro, and 104.3 WOMC midday host Aricka McCauley in Detroit.
+Among those affected on the on-air side are 101.1 WCBS-FM morning host Annie Leamy in New York City, Magic 106.7 (WMJX) morning host David O’Leary in Boston, 830 WCCO evening hosts Henry Lake and Chris Tubbs in Minneapolis, Big 98.1 WOGL afternoon host Trey Morgan in Philadelphia, 98.7 Simon (WSMW) host Charley McCain in Greensboro, and 104.3 WOMC midday host Aricka McCauley in Detroit.

+Several radio professionals involved reached out directly to Radio Ink.
+In Pittsburgh, WBZZ Assistant Brand Manager, Music Director, and Midday Host Elista Hathaway was let go.
+Glenn Anderson reported that his nearly 30-year tenure had come to an end.
+Anderson, who most recently hosted afternoons at Star 102.1 (WDOK) in Cleveland also served as the station’s public service director.

+Radio Ink also learned that Audacy let go of the entire staff at WHHL in St. Louis before transitioning the station’s format from hip hop to sports.

 Nationally, several team members behind the BetMGM Network have been let go.

-Note: This story is ongoing and will be updated as more information becomes available.